 It’s almost impossible to select a favourite piece from the Chicago Institute of Art.
 I would need a decade to gaze lovingly into the eyes of each portrait, wander the varied landscapes and dream up a home where I could welcome each exquisitely crafted piece of furniture and decorative item on display.
-While I’m inevitably drawn to the colours of Matisse, and wooed by Picasso’s geometry, I discovered a number of new artists to flirt within the Institute’s halls.
+While I’m inevitably drawn to the colours of Matisse, and wooed by Picasso’s broken geometry, I discovered a number of new artists to flirt with, within the Institute’s halls.
 These highlights from the Art Institute of Chicago include some familiar artists and artworks, along with lesser-known works by Russian avant-garde artist Nathalija Gontcharova, French sculptor Charles-Henri-Joseph Cordier and Norwegian landscape artist Thomas Fearnley.
-Here are my highlights of the Art Institute of Chicago – minus any textiles, which I heartbreakingly ran out of time for.
+Here are my highlights of the Art Institute of Chicago!

 Above: Oil on Canvas, Landscape at L’Estaque, is one of Georges Braque’s early works as he was coming to the end of his Fauvist period in 1907.
 A visit to Pablo Picasso’s studio in the same year sparked a change of style which put Braque at the forefront of cubism.
 In fact, the term “Cubism,” was coined when French art critic, Louis Vauxcelles, described Braque’s work as “bizarreries cubiques.”